Yeshiva Sulam Yaakov

-is an Orthodox Yeshiva in Nachlaot, Jerusalem; it is based in a 100-year-old synagogue.
+was an Orthodox Yeshiva in Nachlaot, Jerusalem; it was based in a 100-year-old synagogue.

 The yeshiva was founded in 2006 by Rabbi Aaron Leibowitz, a long time Nachlaot resident.

-It offers a one-year Semikha (ordination) program, serving, largely, the "Anglo" community.
+It offered a one-year Semikha (ordination) program, serving, largely, the "Anglo" community.

-Alongside Halacha, as is standard, the program has a strong emphasis on spirituality and the development of interpersonal skills.
+Alongside Halacha, as is standard, the program had a strong emphasis on spirituality and the development of interpersonal skills.